foumart/AppleII.Project.template/README.md

 ### Relies on Apple2js emulator to run Apple II in the web browser.

-1. Download my old adaptation over Will Scullin's javascript emulator: https://foumartgames.com/extensions/AppleII/emulator.zip
+1. Download my adaptation over Will Scullin's emulator: https://foumartgames.com/extensions/AppleII/emulator.zip
 2. Or get the latest emulator from whscullin github at: https://github.com/whscullin/apple2js
 3. Make sure you have an emulator/ folder in the root of your project - it will be used during build..